-We've reached the point where we'll finish the front neck shaping, but we have to do so the right way.
+We've reached the point where we'll finish the front neckline shaping, but we have to do so the correct way.

-First, we work row twenty-nine across the right front shoulder with the yarn that we left attached to it.
+First, we work row twenty-nine across the right front shoulder with the yarn still attached to it.
 At the end of the row, instead of turning and working back to the right armhole, we cast on the thirteen stitches across the flat bottom of the crew neck, stitches forty through fifty-two inclusive, as shown on row twenty-nine.
 Depending on the method we use to cast on these brand-new stitches, we may have to temporarily turn the work.
-But when we're done casting on, we need to make sure we're looking at the public side of the right front shoulder.
+When we're done casting on, we need to make sure we're looking at the public side of the right front shoulder.

 Now we have to work across the waiting stitches of the left front shoulder, but we need to be very careful to start at the correct end of its last row.
 We must first work stitch fifty-three of the left front shoulder.
-Doing so will make the neck shaping curve in the correct direction and the top of the shoulder slant in the correct direction.7 ders instead of mirror-image right and left shoulders.
+Doing so will make the neck shaping curve in the correct direction and the top of the shoulder slant in the correct direction.
+10

+If we first work stitch seventy-eight instead, we will wind up with two right front shoulders instead of mirror-image right and left shoulders.
 We must double- and triple-check that we are looking at the public side of the left front shoulder before we work across it on row twenty-nine.